DataWorks-NC/durham-quality-of-life-data/README.md

 ### Creating your metadata

-Metadata files in markdown format are located in `/meta`.
+Metadata files in markdown format are located in `/meta/en` and `/meta/es`, depending on language.
 Each metadata file is named in format `m<metric number>.md` with heading tags *exactly* like this:

 ``` markdown
 ## Title of Metric